gr997570/CSCI5709-Group12-S21/GurleenKaur_Saluja_readme.md

 A step by step series of examples that tell you how to get a development env running

-Say what the step will be, assume the marker just acquired a computer

 1. Checkout the code from GitHub.
 2. Open CLI on the source package which contains package.json and run npm install to install all the dependencies.
 3. Run npm start on local.
 The application should start at port 8080 which is configured in package.json file.